 History of the Saluki

-These slender yet muscular dogs have been bred for their strength, speed, and endurance.
-Built like strong, balanced athletes, Salukis have long been revered throughout history for their grace and beauty.
-Historically referred to as the Persian Greyhound or the gazelle hound, their ancient history can be difficult to trace.
+As strong, balanced athletes, Salukis have long been revered throughout history for their grace and beauty.
+Historically referred to as the Persian greyhound, the gazelle hound, or even the "wind drinker," the breed's ancient history can be difficult to trace.
 However, experts believe the roots of the Saluki breed might extend as far back as 7000 BC.

-Once considered the royal dog of Egypt, some historians have suggested that the Saluki is actually the oldest dog breed—and that their origins may trace back to 329 BC when Alexander the Great invaded China.
+Once considered the royal dog of Egypt (as it's sometimes still called), some historians have suggested that the Saluki is actually the oldest dog breed—and that their origins may trace back to 329 BC when Alexander the Great invaded China.
 There are depictions of dogs resembling Salukis that appear on Egyptian tombs dating 4,000 years ago, and carvings from the Sumerian empire that also feature dogs with a strong resemblance to the Saluki.

 The Saluki’s first known presence in England dates back to 1840.
 The breed wasn’t established until after World War I when many British officers returned from the Middle East with these dogs.
 Today’s Saluki remains true to its ancient ancestors, from its sleek physique and warm eyes to its sophisticated and dignified persona.

 The Saluki breed was officially recognized by the American Kennel Club (AKC) in 1927.

 The Saluki dog breed's high need for activity means it will not do well living in an apartment and without plenty of walks (or runs) and time spent outdoors.
 Thanks to its speed and natural inclination to chase and hunt deer, squirrels, or any other wildlife, a strong leash, attentive owner, and safe, enclosed places to roam outdoors are must-haves for this breed.